Skip to content

 The US uses a progressive tax system, which means your income is divided into "brackets" and each bracket is taxed at a different rate.
 This is one of the most misunderstood aspects of the tax system — many people believe that moving into a higher tax bracket means all their income is taxed at that higher rate.
 This is incorrect.

-Additionally, seniors age 65 and older receive a $4,000 bonus deduction under the new provisions.
+Seniors age 65 and older receive an additional $4,000 bonus deduction under OBBBA provisions in both tax years.

-New Tax Benefits: Tips, Overtime, and Senior Deduction
+New OBBBA Tax Benefits: Tips, Overtime, and Senior Deduction

 Overtime Pay Deduction